There are many reasons why you might want to publish writing anonymously.

 If you want to publish an article, opinion, or story without any need at all for an account, there are a few sites offering an anonymous writing platform.

 There’s no guarantee that you will find readers, but for true anonymity, they might suit you.

 I haven’t fully tested the following sites, so I can’t say how effective they are.

 TXT.FYI calls itself the dumbest site on the internet.
 All you need to do is write and then hit publish.

 Write.as is similar.
 You don’t need an account.
 Just write your piece and publish it.

 Telegra.ph is the last one on my list.
 Like the others, you can write and publish without giving any details.

-Even when you are publishing anonymously or under a pen name, you need to promote your writing.
+Even when you are publishing anonymously or under a pen name, you may want to promote your writing.